-Specify the result set descriptor in XML.
+Specify the result set descriptor in XML or JSON.
 It describes what the result set should contain.
-See "The Input Result Set Descriptor" for more details.

-result set
+result\set

 Specify the output result set.
-If this variable is $\mathtt{NULL}$ on input, a session-duration temporary lob will be allocated and returned to the user.
+If this variable is NULL on input, a session-duration temporary lob will be allocated and returned to the user.
 The user is responsible for deallocating this temporary lob.
-See "The Output Result Set XML" for more details.